Immigration to Singapore: Post-independence immigration

 When Singapore became an independent nation in 1965, it signalled the end of free movement of people between Malaysia and Singapore.
 This and increasing job opportunities in Malaysia meant that the previous high level of movement of people between the two countries fell significantly.
 Net migration in Singapore dropped to 24,000 in the decade of 1970-80 due to tighter control of immigration from Malaysia and other countries.
 However, a lower rate of natural growth in population and the need for low-skill labour resulted in a deliberate shift in policy by the Singapore government to allow more foreigners to live and work in the country, and net migration increased in the 1980-1990 period to nearly 200,000.
 By the decade of 1990–2000, the net migrant number of over 600,000 had surpassed the natural growth of the population, and accounted for nearly two-thirds of the population increase.
 The same high level of immigration is also seen in the next decade with 664,083 net migration recorded.
 Curbs on immigration however began to be implemented in the 2010s to ease increasing social issues arising from the high level of immigration.

 The high level of foreign migrant workers in late 20th and early 21st centuries meant that Singapore has one of the highest percentages of foreigners in the world.
 By the middle of the 2010s, nearly 40% of the population were estimated to be of foreign origin; although many have become permanent residents, most of them were non-citizens made up of foreign students and workers including dependants.
 Between 1970 and 1980, the size of the non-resident population in Singapore doubled.
 The numbers began to increase greatly from 1980 to 2010.
 Foreigners constituted 28.1% of Singapore's total labour force in 2000, to 34.7% in 2010, which is the highest proportion of foreign workers in Asia.
 Singapore's non-resident workforce increased 170% from 248,000 in 1990 to 670,000 in 2006 (Yeoh 2007).
 By 2010, the non-resident workforce had reached nearly 1.09 million, of these 870,000 were low-skilled foreign workers in Singapore; another 240,000 were skilled foreign worker, better-educated S-pass or employment pass holders.
 Malaysia is the main source of immigrants in Singapore (386,000 in 2010), followed by China, Hong Kong, and Macau, then South Asia, Indonesia, and other Asian countries.

 As of June 2014, the total population of Singapore stands at 5.47 million: 3.34 million citizens and 0.53 million permanent residents (total resident number 3.87 million), with 1.60 million non-residents with work passes and foreign students.

+Statistics

+According to the United Nations Department of Economic and Social Affairs, there were 2,841,665 foreign-born individuals living in Singapore in 2024.